santonelli7/pointnet-explainability/README.md

 # PointNet Explanation
 Implementation of Input Optimization technique to explain the predictions of PointNet classifier.
-For a more detailed presentation of the approach, check [this](https://santonelli7.github.io/projects/PointNetExpl/) out.
+For a more detailed presentation of the approach, check <a href="https://santonelli7.github.io/projects/PointNetExpl/" target="_blank">this</a> out.

 ### Requirements
 `pip install -r requirements.txt`